siljawalenius/siljawalenius/README.md

 I'm Silja (she/her) - a coder and designer based out of Toronto, Canada.
 I'm currently studying engineering and designing websites.
 I love learning more about sustainable tech, and finding intersections between my architecture and engineering studies.

-🔭 I’m currently working on ...
-SouperHi - a React site about soup recipes, and a bunch of small shaders projects :)
+🔭 I’m currently working on ...  <a href = "https://github.com/siljawalenius/Advanced-React">Advanced React</a>, and a bunch of small shaders projects :)

 🌱 I’m currently learning ...
-Shaders (with <a href = "https://www.superhi.com/"> SuperHi </a> ) and React with Wes Bos
+Shaders (with <a href = "https://www.superhi.com/"> SuperHi </a> ) and Advanced React

 🧚 Next on the list ... more three.js, GSAP, and experimenting with circuits and AR!